mqtt-tools/mqttwarn/README.md

 Both the `datamap` and the `alldata` properties in a topic section can call a function which returns a [dictionary](https://docs.python.org/2/tutorial/datastructures.html#dictionaries).
 The keys in this dictionary can be used when describing the outbound `title` and `format` properties of the same topic section.

-A function called using the `datamap` property, gets access to the `topic` string and the `service` object.
-Functions called using the `alldata` property, get access to the `data` dictionary in addition to that.
-It's not clear to me why both of these exist, as `alldata` seems to be the more extensive environment to use.

 - `topic`: again, seems superfluous, as `data['topic']` contains the same value
 - `data`: provides access to some information of the inbound MQTT transmission, [more detail here](https://github.com/jpmens/mqttwarn#transformation-data)
 - `service`: could not find any documentation, but reading the code this provides access to the instance of the `paho.mqtt.client.Client` object (which provides a plethora of properties and methods), to the `mqttwarn` logging setup, to the Python `globals()` method and all that entails, and to the name of the script.

 #### Filter functions

-I believe a function called from the `filter` property in a topic section needs to return `False` to stop the outbound notification.
+A function called from the `filter` property in a topic section needs to return `False` to stop the outbound notification.
 It has access to the `topic` and the `message` strings of the inbound MQTT transmission.

 #### Output functions